 L-ornithine–L-aspartate

 L-ornithine–L-aspartate (LOLA) is a mixture of two endogenous amino acids with the capacity to fix ammonia in the form of urea or glutamine.
-They are substrates for the urea cycle and can also activate the glutamine production by activating glutamine synthetase in hepatocytes and muscle cells.
-Therefore, LOLA can be used as a supplement able to reduce serum ammonia levels[136,137,183].
+They are substrates for the urea cycle and can also activate glutamine production by activating glutamine synthetase in hepatocytes and muscle cells.
+Therefore, LOLA can be used as a supplement to reduce serum ammonia levels[136,137,183].

-The efficacy of LOLA in patients with HE was addressed in 3 recent reviews and meta-analyses.
-The first one, a Cochrane review[184], suggested a possible beneficial effect of LOLA on mortality and HE, without increased serious adverse events in comparisons with placebo or no intervention and a possible favorable impact on HE when compared with probiotics, but the authors considered the beneficial profile of LOLA uncertain, due to the low quality of the available studies.
-The second one[185] showed that LOLA was significantly more effective compared to placebo/no intervention for improvement of mental state in all types of HE and for lowering of blood ammonia.
-The last and very recent meta-analysis[186] highlighted the benefit of LOLA in a wide range of clinical presentations of HE, including OHE as well as MHE, where the oral formulation of LOLA was particularly effective.
+The efficacy of LOLA in patients with HE was addressed in three recent reviews and meta-analyses.
+The first one, a Cochrane review[184], suggested a possible beneficial effect of LOLA on mortality and HE, without increased serious adverse events in comparison with placebo or no intervention and a possible favorable impact on HE when compared with probiotics.
+The authors, however, considered the beneficial profile of LOLA uncertain, due to the low quality of the available studies.
+The second study[185] showed that LOLA was significantly more effective compared to placebo/no intervention for improvement of mental state in all types of HE and for lowering of blood ammonia[185].
+The last and very recent meta-analysis highlighted the benefit of LOLA in a wide range of clinical presentations of HE, including OHE as well as MHE, where the oral formulation of LOLA was particularly effective[186].
 The concomitant reduction of blood ammonia levels was reported in all RCTs that investigated this issue.
 Network meta-analysis showed that LOLA appears to be comparable (or superior) in efficacy to other ammonia-lowering agents, including non-absorbable disaccharides and probiotics.
 Furthermore, LOLA seems to be effective also for the treatment of post-transjugular intrahepatic portosystemic shunt HE and secondary HE prophylaxis.
 The authors concluded supporting the use of LOLA in the treatment of HE.

 Vitamins and micronutrients

-Generally, patients suffering from liver disease present vitamin deficiencies due to altered hepatic function and reduction of reserves, as well as to inadequate dietary intake or malabsorption[187].
+Generally, patients suffering from liver disease present vitamin deficiencies due to altered hepatic function, reduction of reserves, as well as inadequate dietary intake or malabsorption[187].
 Deficiencies of vitamins and electrolytes can potentially cause a variety of neuropsychiatric symptoms, hence mimicking or worsening HE.

-Among vitamins potentially affecting the cognitive function, cirrhotic patients often present vitamin B deficiency, probably due to intestinal malabsorption and decreased liver storage.
-Although consequences of vitamin B deficiency in patients with advanced liver disease are not fully understood (except vitamin B1 deficiency), it is known that this group of vitamins is linked to cognitive function[188,189] and its reduction may cause additional CNS alterations in patients with HE[190].
+Among vitamins potentially affecting cognitive function, cirrhotic patients often present vitamin B deficiency, probably due to intestinal malabsorption and decreased liver storage.
+Although the consequences of vitamin B deficiency in patients with advanced liver disease are not fully understood (except vitamin B1 deficiency), it is known that this group of vitamins is linked to cognitive function[188,189], and its reduction may cause additional CNS alterations in patients with HE[190].

 Patients with cirrhosis may also have reduced levels of micronutrients; among them, zinc has been implicated in the pathogenesis of HE, as glutamine synthetase and ornithine transcarbamylase, which are involved in ammonia detoxification, are both zinc-dependent.
 Zinc administration has been suggested to improve psychometric tests in some studies[191,192], but overall results are conflicting[193-195].

-Furthermore, clinicians should always pay attention to electrolyte imbalances, as they can both act as triggering factors for the development of HE or by worsening pre-existing abnormalities of mental function.
+Furthermore, clinicians should always pay attention to electrolyte imbalances, as they can both trigger the development of HE and worsen pre-existing abnormalities of mental function.
 In particular, hyponatremia, hypomagnesemia, and hypercalcemia, if present, should be promptly corrected in cirrhotic patients with altered mental status, bearing in mind the importance of a slow rebalancing in sodium levels, because of the risk of developing central pontine myelinolysis[2,136,196].

-Up to date, supplementation of vitamins and micronutrients is recommended by the EASL[136] and ESPEN guidelines[137] in patients with documented deficiencies or during the first two weeks of nutritional support when the deficiency is clinically suspected.
+Currently, supplementation of vitamins and micronutrients is recommended by the EASL[136] and ESPEN guidelines[137] in patients with documented deficiencies or during the first 2 weeks of nutritional support when the deficiency is clinically suspected.

-DIETARY APPROACH, INTESTINAL MICROBIOTA MODULATION AND GUT-LIVER AXIS
+DIETARY APPROACH, INTESTINAL MICROBIOTA MODULATION, AND GUT-LIVER AXIS